top of page

 James was sometimes referred to as James the Elder or James the Great.

-James was believed to be the first Apostle killed as a Martyr.
+James was believed to be the first apostle killed as a martyr.

 Herod had James killed by sword around 44 AD.